Feature Flags

 ),

-# ...new toggles go here
+# ...new features go here

 }

-Read a toggle with get_release_toggle(name):
+Read a feature with get_preview_feature(name):

-from utils.tenant.release_toggles import get_release_toggle
+from utils.tenant.preview_features import get_preview_feature

-if get_release_toggle("community_input_admin_enabled"):
+if get_preview_feature("community_input_admin_enabled"):

 ...